The Encyclopedia of American Songs and Musicals

 Ten Cents A Dance had been composed for Simple Simon produced by Florenz Ziegfeld and was initially to be performed

 by Lee Morse.
-But this one occurred in the rehearsal in such a state that she was fired and immediately replaced by
+But this one occurred in the rehearsal in such a bad condition that she was fired and immediately replaced

 22 Director : Thornton Freeland

 Score: Nacio Herb Brown, Walter Donaldson, Edward Ilescu